-There are over 40 million slaves in the world today, bringing slaveholders and traffickers about $150 billion annually.
-With high profits and low risk, the buying and selling of human beings has become the fastest-growing criminal enterprise in the world, surpassing even arms and drug trafficking.
+Today, there are over 40 million slaves in the world, bringing slaveholders and traffickers about $150 billion annually.
+With high profits and low risk, human beings’ buying and selling have become the fastest-growing criminal enterprise in the world, surpassing even arms and drug trafficking.
 How can this be?
 Modern-day slavery, or human trafficking, exists in every county and under many guises.
 Issues including extreme poverty, corruption, cultural norms that devalue and commodify women and children, and an insatiable demand for exploitive sex and cheap labor fuel this crime.
-It may be hard to accept that this happens in our communities, but we must share the knowledge that this is a reality for far too many victims in order to change it.
+It may be hard to accept that this happens in our communities, but we must share the knowledge that this is a reality for far too many victims to change it.

 Despite increasing efforts and a global movement to raise awareness about the atrocities of human trafficking, many people remain unaware that modern-day slavery persists in alarming numbers.

-The portraits and collected testimonies are part of an ongoing body of work to tell the stories of the survivors.
-The Faces Behind Atrocity series involved seven girls of four different nationalities, ranging in age from 13 to 16 years old.
+The portraits and collected testimonies are part of an ongoing body of work to tell the survivors’ stories.
+The Faces Behind Atrocity series involved seven girls of four different nationalities, ranging in age from 13 to 16.
 The girls were victims of forced labor, forced marriage, and sex trafficking.
-They were lured by promises of education; sold outright by family members and forced into domestic servitude or prostitution, or sent away by family to marry a stranger.
-Some of the girls were exploited by someone they already knew, such as a relative, a neighbor, or a friend.
-They were rescued from the horrors of the trafficking world and are in various stages of the healing process.
+They were lured by promises of education, sold outright by family members and forced into domestic servitude or prostitution, or sent away by family to marry a stranger.
+Some girls were exploited by someone they already knew, such as a relative, a neighbor, or a friend.
+They were rescued from the horrors of the trafficking world and are in various healing processes.
 In addition to providing a visual representation of their resilience, beauty, and strength, each survivor recorded a written testimony of how they were led into trafficking and the atrocities they faced.

 Faces Behind Atrocity aims to be a tool for advocacy and learning.
 The series seeks to engage with an audience to challenge common myths about human trafficking and foster a dialogue about the root causes.